pokt-network/poktroll/docusaurus/docs/operate/quickstart/validator_cheatsheet.md

 <!-- TODO_MAINNET(@okdas, #754): Update this page with all the details. -->

-This cheat sheet provides quick copy-pasta like instructions for installing and running a Validator using an automated scripts.
+This cheat sheet provides quick copy-pasta like instructions for installing and running a Validator using an automated script.

 :::tip